andrebiegel/liferay-configuration-api/README.md

 ## Using Liferays Configurator Extender

-Liferay has an BundleTracker with listen the following BND-Header:
+Liferay has an BundleTracker with listens to the following BND-Header:

 ```
 Liferay-Configuration-Path: /config